CrashedBboy/Slide-To-Live/README.md

 # Slide-To-Live
-A project written in java(Using Eclipse IDE), the idea is origin from mobile game "Tilt to live"
+A desktop game written in Java (Using Eclipse IDE), the idea originates from the mobile game "Tilt to Live".
+Players avoid enemies while trying to survive as long as possible and using power-ups to destroy enemies.

 ## Gameplay Screenshots